Simon has been the Rector of Middlewich

 a vicar.

-not only the regular work at St Michael’s but also holiday clubs and youth camps.
+Jeremy is a gifted musician and children's evangelist and has developed a wide ministry which includes not only the regular work at St Michael’s but also holiday clubs and youth camps.

 Jeremy’s passions include Bradford City AFC, strong curries, music and Jesus -